When people need office supplies, they’re unlikely to use Dunder Mifflin; instead, they’ll search online.

 - Office Supply

-We computed SUPR-Q® and Net Promoter scores, investigated reasons for using the websites, measured users’ attitudes regarding their experiences, conducted key driver analyses, and analyzed reported usability problems.
+We used our MUiQ platform to collect SUPR-Q® and and Net Promoter scores, investigated reasons for using the websites, measured users’ attitudes regarding their experiences, conducted key driver analyses, and analyzed reported usability problems.

 Benchmark Study Details